laba2346/TwitchTimer/README.md

 1) Right click in sources box and click on "Text"
 2) Select "Use Text from File"
-3) Navigate to the file directory where the .txt file is stored
+3) Navigate to the TwitchTimer directory
 4) Select countdown.txt
 5) Customize the font to your liking
 6) Happy streaming!